2023 Most Popular Film, Video & Photographic Arts Bachelor's Degree Schools in California

 Full Film, Video & Photographic Arts at San Francisco State University Report

-The in-demand bachelor’s degree programs at University of California - Riverside helped the school earn the #3 place on this year’s ranking of the most popular film, video and photographic arts schools in California.
-Located in the large city of Riverside, UCR is a public school with a fairly large student population.
+A rank of #3 on this year’s list means University of California - Riverside is a great place for film, video and photographic arts students working on their bachelor’s degree.
+Located in the city of Riverside, UCR is a public school with a very large student population.

 Of the 199 students majoring in film at UCR, 45% are male and 55% are female.